SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ```java
 Hello Java
 ```
-The additional **`Process finished with exit code 0`** message is written last in the console and signifies that the program has ended with no errors.
+The additional message **`Process finished with exit code 0`**  is written last in the console and signifies that the program has ended with no errors.

 #### Testing in The Judge System

 Testing the solutions to the problems in this book is completely automated via the Judge System's website: [https://judge.softuni.org](https://judge.softuni.org).
 The solutions are judged in real-time by the system.
-Each solution goes through a series of of hidden tests, and every test that passes grants the user certain points.
+Each solution goes through a series of hidden tests, and every test that passes grants the user certain points.
 The program that we just wrote can be tested here:
 [https://judge.softuni.org/Contests/Practice/Index/646#0](https://judge.softuni.org/Contests/Practice/Index/646#0).
 We need to paste the program's entire source code in the black field and make sure we've selected **Java code** from the dropdown menu.